kubemq-io/kubemq-java-v2/README.md

 ### Send Query Request

-Sends a query request to a Query channel.
+Send a query request to a Query channel.

 #### Request: `QueryMessage` Class Attributes